oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

 innovations to delight their customers, making operational costs "worry-free" in their decision-making process.

     You can also modify the **Capacity mode** from Provisioned Capacity to On Demand Capacity and vice-versa.

-    - The function `createTable` allows to illustrate this
+    The function `createTable` illustrates this.

     As a developer, you can access your data via an API or SQL.
-Review the rest of the code, we are using both APIs to develop our application
+Review the rest of the code in in index.js and you will notice that we are using a combination of APIs and SQL statements in our sample application.
     - Get, put, scan APIs for raw key/value pairs and tables – CRUD API
     - SQL for rich access to JSON, more complex filtering expressions
     - Support for conjunctions and disjunctions in filter expressions